 Side effects/ Risks of HRT

-In Cherryvalley Group Practice, we try to keep up to date with current best Practice guidance.
-We recognise that the benefits of HRT in relieving symptoms need to be weighed against the risks.
+In Cherryvalley Group Practice, we aim to keep up to date with current best Practice guidance.
+The links below are designed to help you weigh up the benefits of HRT in relieving symptoms, against the risks.

 As well as above information, we aim to specifically discuss: